LizardByte/RetroArcher/docs/source/contributing/localization.rst

    When a change is made to retroarcher python source or web templates, a workflow generates new translation templates that get pushed to CrowdIn automatically.

-   When translations are updated on CrowdIn, a push gets made to the `l10n_nightly` branch and a PR is made against the `nightly` branch.
+   When translations are updated on CrowdIn, a push gets made to the `l10n_master` branch and a PR is made against the `master` branch.
 Once PR is merged, all updated translations are part of the project and will be included in the next release.

 Extraction